qianteng/JQXXXX/README.md

-## Python Virtual Environment Install Guide
+## Python Virtual Environment Set-up Guide

 Please make sure you've installed `Python 2.7` on your machine.
 It's a good practice to have a separate virtual environment of Python for this project, to make sure everyone will be using the version of modules for development.